The Atheist Bible, CC-BY Fabian M. Suchanek

 The God of the Gaps Argument

 The problem with this argument is that it contradicts itself: If everything needs a cause, then so does God.
 Believers commonly reject this, and postulate that God does not need a cause.
 However, if God does not need a cause, then we can equally well argue that the Universe does not need one either.
-The addition of a god is of no help here to answering questions of the universe.
-On the contrary: The argument first creates an artificial problem (by postulating that there must be a first cause), and then creates an artificial solution for that problem (God).
+The addition of a god is of no help in answering the question of how the Universe came into existence.
+On the contrary: The argument first creates an artificial problem (by postulating that there must be a first cause) and then creates an artificial solution for that problem (God).

-In reality , there is no reason to postulate a first cause at all.
-All our thinking goes that the universe must somehow have “started”.
+In reality, there is no reason to postulate a first cause at all.
+Our thinking goes that the Universe must somehow have “started”.
 But that might be a wrong assumption in the first place.
-As Bertrand Russell observed: “There is no reason to suppose that the world had a beginning at all.
-The idea that things must have a beginning is really due to the poverty of our thoughts.”
-1. There are several alternatives to the assumption that the universe “started”.
-Summer and winter, for example, come and go.
-In the same way, the universe could come and go and come and go.
-In such a scenario, as David Hume wrote, the “first cause” has as much meaning as the “largest positive number”.
+As British mathematician Bertrand Russell observed: “There is no reason to suppose that the world had a beginning at all.
+The idea that things must have a beginning is really due to the poverty of our thoughts.”1

-Science, too, may yet point us to something that is not a “beginning” in the proper sense of the term.
-One possibility is that the universe oscillates between expansion and contraction.
-Another possibility is that time itself came into existence only when the universe started.
-The reason for this hypothesis is that time runs slower in the vicinity of large masses.
-Since the nucleus of the Big Bang had a practically infinite mass, time may just have stopped.
-In this case, the question of what was “before” the universe would not make any sense.
-The search for the “first cause” would be no different from the futile search for the ultimate physical support of the Earth that bothered the ancient people : If man stands on his feet, his feet stand on the floor, the floor is laid on the ground, the ground is held by the rocks underneath and so on , then what is the foundation upon which everything rests?
-The Chinese thought it was a giant turtle .
-Today, we know that this question does not make any sense, because there is no “ultimate support” .
-It may well be the same with the universe.
-In the same way that the “ultimate support” of the Earth turned out to be the Earth itself, there may be answers to the question of what was before the Big Bang that we cannot currently even imagine.
+In the end, the search for the “first cause” could well be no different from the futile search for the ultimate physical support of the Earth that bothered ancient peoples: If man stands on his feet, and his feet stand on the floor, which is laid on the ground, which is held by the rocks underneath, and so on, then what is the foundation upon which everything rests?
+The Indians thought it was a giant turtle3.
+Today, we know that this question does not make any sense, because there is no “ultimate support”.
+It may well be the same with the origin of the Universe.
+In the same way that the “ultimate support” of the Earth turned out to be the Earth itself, there may be answers to the question of what was before the Big Bang that we cannot currently imagine.
 Postulating that there must be a first cause, which so happens to be God, is of no use in this endeavor.
+On the contrary, it may actually discourage us from searching for a scientific answer to the question.

 Argument by Design

 Second, the argument contradicts itself.
 If complexity can arise only from complexity, then the designer must be complex as well.
 And if the designer is complex, then it, too, must have arisen from some other complexity.
-This is the question of “who designed the designer”.
+This is the question: Who designed the designer?
 At this point, it is usually argued that the designer is an exception to the rule.
 This, however, is an arbitrary claim.
-We can equally well claim that the universe itself is an exception to the rule.
+We can equally well claim that the Universe itself is an exception to the rule.
 There is no need to add one more entity to the story.

 Simple cells combine to make powerful life-forms...